madiskoivopuu/EventsOrganiser/README.md

     ```
     docker compose build --push
     ```
-13. For each server, ssh into it add all the servers' hostnames along with internal IPs to /etc/hosts.
+13. For each VM, ssh into it add all the servers' hostnames along with internal IPs to `/etc/hosts`.
 An example is down below
     ```
     127.0.0.1 localhost
     192.168.42.60 events-org-controller